gozsari/SLPred/README.md

 # SLPred: a multi-view subcellular localization prediction tool for human proteins
 * SLPred is a multi-view subcellular localization prediction tool for human proteins.
-* The tool consists of nine independently developed model for the proteins which have annotation with nine subcellular locations: **Cytoplasm, Nucleus, Cell Membrane, Mitochondrion, Extra cellular, Endoplasmic reticulum, Golgi apparatus, Lysosome and Peroxisome.**
+* The tool consists of nine independently developed model for the proteins which have annotation with nine subcellular locations: **Cytoplasm, Nucleus, Cell Membrane, Mitochondrion, Secreted, Endoplasmic reticulum, Golgi apparatus, Lysosome and Peroxisome.**
 * SLPred exploits the features of nineteen different protein descriptors from the publicly available tools: POSSUM, iFeature and SPMAP.
 * Support Vector Machine (SVM) is used to construct probabilistic prediction models, which produces probabilistic scores indicating the localization probability for a query protein sequence.
 * A weighted score is calculated based on the obtained probabilistic scores from seven feature-based probabilistic prediction models (SVMs) by employing weighted mean voting.